jvmncs/cle-mnist/README.md

 =====
 _A clean MNIST tutorial built with Pytorch_

 Created with newcomers from Cleveland, Ohio in mind.
+This is an extension of the [60 Minute Blitz](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html) from the official PyTorch tutorials including a few PyTorch extras that are important for beginners to know about.

 ##### Installation instructions for OS X or Linux
 1. Set up your package manager.
 I suggest using conda or virtualenv.
 There are many tutorials you can find online for doing so.
 I'll assume you're using conda, but the installation process won't be very different using virtualenv.